Crecker2/orangeappeal/README.md

 # orangeappeal
-Website for Orange Appeal website
+Website for Orange Appeal, the original all-male a cappella group at Syracuse University.